-Leverage channel messages for seamless orientation and team-building.
+Leverage channel messages for seamless orientation and team building.

-When you compose your messages you can use the keyword @new_user_name to mention the new joiner.
+You can use the keyword @new_user_name to mention the new joiner.
 GreetBot will automatically replace this keyword with the @username of each new member, helping you make the message more personal and visible when they join your workspace.
 You can also use Slack’s native mentions like @here, @channel and @everyone.

 When you invite new members to your workspace they automatically join their default channels, even before they accept their invitations.
 If configured in those channels, GreetBot will wait until your new teammates actually accept their invites, before posting your welcome message.
 You may therefore see people “joining” your default channels but not receiving their welcome messages right away.
 The moment they finish setting up their accounts, though, GreetBot will post your greeting as planned.